JamOORev/Website/jamoojam.md

 - Mod submissions must include:

  1. A binary for the mod

  2. The zipped source

  3. A short documentation or description

  4. (Optional) A picture to display with your mod

+- Map Submissions must include:

+ 1. A zip file of the map

+ 2. A list of the mods/modpack

+ 3. A short description

+ 4. (Optional) A picture to display with your map

 - Submissions will not be accepted after 1 hour after JamOOJam ends.
+(Time zones might be weird, we'll try to compensate)

 - Late submissions will be disqualified from any prizes.